Custom Business T-Shirts Guide: Branded Apparel for Companies & Teams

 | Certifications | – | OEKO-TEX Standard 100; WRAP certified facility | bluesign approved dyes; sustainable manufacturing in LA |

-The practical difference matters.
 Ring-spun cotton (used in the mid-range and premium tiers) twists the cotton fibers tighter during manufacturing, producing a smoother, softer fabric that also prints more cleanly.
-Combed cotton (the premium tier) goes a step further by removing shorter fibers before spinning, which is why the Bella+Canvas 3001 feels noticeably softer out of the bag.
+Combed cotton (the premium tier) goes a step further by removing shorter fibers before spinning, which is why the Bella+Canvas 3001 feels noticeably softer.
+Our 2026 Swag Trends Survey found that 91% of recipients say they feel more valued when they receive a recognized, high-quality brand item compared to generic private-label products.
+For employee appreciation or client gifting, investing in a premium tee pays off in how people perceive the gesture.

 “Our company, Civil West Engineering Services, was gearing up for our 10 Year Anniversary Summer Party with whitewater rafting and camping on the McKenzie River in Oregon.
 We ordered stay-dry t-shirts for the entire staff and their families, including the tiny kids.
 Working with Custom Ink to select good products for all the people in our group was a breeze, and the shirts turned out fabulous.
 We dried off quickly on the river, and have a nice memento from the trip.
 Feedback from the people at the party was great — they said it was a company shirt they would actually wear!”